ChunyiLyu/TabManager/README.md

 ## Known Bugs
 - The dropdown bars in the options page do not always display at the right position.
+- When adding and deleting a group of tabs, the dropdown does not refresh automatically.
+Changes will be reflected after reopen the popup or options pages.
 - I am using the alarm API for the snoozing tab functionality.
 Once the alarm is fired, 'background.js' fails at clear the alarm.
 Therefore, unless the extension is reloaded, alarms just get accumulated.
 I have a temporary solution for the bug, but it does not solve this bug fundamentally.

+## Reflection
+- My main goals are to learn web development, and to develop a useful tool for myself.
+I am really glad that I finally had a chance to do more web development, and this was my first time learning html/css as well.
+I am happy with my final project.
+This is the extension I want and I will keep using it.
+I have a new perspective about html/css now, and I am looking forward to learning more front-end development in the future.